the-mhdi/Ethereum-Middle-Client/README.md

 1. Developer Prepares the Extension, the extension should be compilable to an arithmetic circuit (R1CS/QAP)
 2. serializeed the constraint system to a canonical blob.
       * what do i mean by canonical blob ?
+        A byte-serialized representation of a build artifact that every Middle Node can hash to the same value. we MIGHT define a VerifierBinary struct in our design :

+            type VerifierBinary struct {
+            BinaryFormat string // e.g., "wasm", "solidity", "elf" BinaryData []byte
+            BinaryHash []byte
+             }

 3. Trusted Setup (if needed): run trusted setup to generate proving/verifying keys.

 4. Hashing

        circuitHash = keccak256(r1cs_blob)
        verifyingKeyHash = keccak256(serialized_verifying_key)

-5. Verifier Metadata curve info, SNARK flavor ..
+6. Verifier Metadata curve info, SNARK flavor ..
-6. ExtensionID: it should be a unique string
+7. ExtensionID: it should be a unique string

-7. calling the registerExtension function of Registry Contract
+8. calling the registerExtension function of Registry Contract

        function registerExtension(
        string calldata extensionId,